taliajmallo/rpgs/campaigns/5e Modern/Mechanics/Downtime.md

 Wealth increases or decreases from other effects.
 ### Increase Reputation
 You can spend your downtime meeting people and making contacts.
 After spending a number of weeks of downtime equal to 1 plus your current Reputation on increasing your Reputation, increase your Reputation by 1 and reset your progress on increasing it.
 You do not lose Networking progress if your Reputation increases or decreases from other effects.
 ### Prepare for a Job
 You can spend your downtime preparing for a job to gain unique advantages, such as a floor plan or an insider contact.
 Every job will have a number of Opportunities available, each of which will provide some benefit for that job.
 Some opportunities will require skill checks, while others may require spending Wealth or Reputation.
+### Acquire Rare or Illegal Items
+You can spend your downtime finding deals for difficult-to-obtain items.
+Rare goods and common illegal goods require a number of days equal to the item's Value, while rare illegal goods require a number of days equal to twice the item's Value.
+Downtime must be spent in 5-day increments, but you can buy more than one item per week if time permits, and you may "save" excess days to obtain a future item more quickly.